jidongxiao/CSCI1200-DataStructures/lectures/10_linked_lists/README.md

 }
 ```

+- Play this [animation](https://jidongxiao.github.io/CSCI1200-DataStructures/animations/lists/push_front/index.html) to see how push_front works.

-- If the input linked list chain contains n elements, what is the order notation of the implementation of push front?
+- If the input linked list chain contains n elements, what is the order notation of the implementation of push_front?

 ## 10.11 Exercise: Write push_back